KshSiaan/RavenBloom/README.md

 # RavenBloom 1.0

-This is a full functional front end custom free handed designed flowershop website.
+This is a functional front end custom free handed designed flowershop website.

 ## Features